 If you are concerned for your child’s weight and want to try and support them without scaring or upsetting them, consider the following:

 - Hydration plays a big part so get them to drink enough water throughout the day

 - Teach them five quick dishes they can make for themselves, even a sandwich is a good option!
 Lunchbox mains.

-- Keep to three meals a day plus fruit snacks.
+- Keep to three meals a day plus fruit or veggie snacks.
 Insist on eating a healthy breakfast, even if it’s just a banana and yogurt or a smoothie.
 This will improve moods and energy and make them less inclined to snack.

-- Cook nourishing meals for the whole family to share.
+- Cook nourishing meals for the whole family to share:

 - Stay positive about food.
 If you can instil a basic love and appreciation of food rather than allowing it to become the enemy, you will have more chance of them developing bodies they are happy and comfortable with for the rest of their lives.

 This article was last reviewed on 6 May 2016 by nutritional therapist Kerry Torrens.